Stringy power operations in Tate K-theory: Thom classes

 Let $\mA$ be an abelian sheaf over the orbifold $\XX$.
 Recall that the orbifold cohomology of $\XX$ with coefficients in $\mA$, denoted

 is defined as the cohomology of the complex $\Gamma_{\on{inv}}(\mI^\bullet)$, where

-is an injective resolution of $\mA$ in the category of abelian sheaves over $\XX$ and $\Gamma_{\on{inv}}$ denotes the invariant sections. \begin{Exa} Let $\XX=M\mmod G$ be a global quotient by a finite group, let $V$ be a $G$-equivariant complex vector bundle over $M$, and denote its sheaf of sections by $\mathscr O(V)$.
+is an injective resolution of $\mA$ in the category of abelian sheaves over $\XX$ and $\Gamma_{\on{inv}}$ denotes the invariant sections. \begin{Exa} Let $G$ be a finite group, $M$ a complex $G$-manifold, $V$ a holomorphic $G$-vector bundle over $M$.
+We will write $\mathscr O(V)$ for the sheaf of germs of holomorphic sections of $V$.
+Let $\XX=M\mmod G$.
 Since taking $G$-invariants is an exact functor on complex vector spaces (denoted $(-)^G$), we have

-\end{Exa} \begin{Def} Let $\XX$ be an orbifold, and let $V$ be a complex vector bundle on $\XX$.
+\end{Exa} \begin{Def} Let $\XX$ be a complex orbifold, and let $V$ be a holomorphic vector bundle on $\XX$.
 We define the topological Todd genus (also known as topological complex Euler characteristic) of $\XX$ with coefficients in $V$ by